 Collaborative and group study spaces are located on the fourth floor of the Shouse Building, in the Library and Study Commons on the fourth floor of building 38, and on the second floor of 2CC - see virtual tour of study spaces.
 The Library and Study Commons also has a quiet study area.
 All study spaces are open to students during building operating hours.

-Disability Services, within the Office of Student and Alumni Services (OSAS), supports the Institute’s mission and value of diversity by facilitating and supporting equal access to its programs and services for students who experience a disability.
-Learn more about disability services at the MGH Institute.
+Accessibility Resources, within the Office of Student and Alumni Services (OSAS), supports the Institute’s mission and value of diversity by facilitating and supporting equal access to its programs and services for students who experience a disability.
+Learn more about Accessibility Resources at the MGH Institute.

 Academic Support Services for Students

 The Institute offers a variety of academic support services that are designed to help all students.
-Learn more bout the services available.
+Learn more about the services available.

-The Office of Career Services is located in the Office of Student and Alumni Services on the second floor of Building 34.
+The Office of Career Development is located in the Office of Student and Alumni Services on the second floor of Building 34.
 Learn more about the services offered to students and alumni.

 The IHP Children’s Quarters